 This mailing list is for the use of the ADVANCE PIs, Directors, and Program Developers.
 It will enable us to share best practices, helpful web sites and programs, discuss common goals, etc. You can subscribe here.

-The methods and procedures outlined in this toolkit will help you to meet the NSF reporting requirements.
-The appendix tables and charts can be used as templates for preparing your own tables. more
+The methods and procedures outlined in these toolkits will help you to meet the NSF reporting requirements and conduct effective program evaluations.
+Toolkits are available here.

 This material is based upon work supported by the National Science Foundation under Grant No. SBE-0244916, with additional support from the Clare Boothe Luce program of the Henry Luce Foundation.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the Henry Luce Foundation.